 So plasma skin tightening procedures are effective.
 But does this necessarily mean that it is a more appealing option than other minimally invasive skin tightening options available today?
 While there isn’t one answer, here are a few quick comparisons to keep in mind:

 Botox is the most popular cosmetic procedure in America.
 It has been proven to effectively give similar results to a traditional facelift without going under the knife.
 Botox results typically last between 3-6 months and do not promote healthy skin repairs.
 Instead, it retards muscles, resulting in the appearance of tighter, younger skin.

 Another common procedure for skin tightening is chemical peels.
 Chemical peels use chemical exfoliation to remove the superficial layer of skin, leaving a new, “fresh” layer underneath.
 Many chemical peels actually cause the skin to blister or burn, which allows the old skin to peel off.
 Hence the name: chemical peel.
-Chemical peels are similar to plasma skin tightening in that they only impact the top layer of skin, but differ in how they go about skin tightening.
+Chemical peels are similar to plasma skin in that they only impact the top layer of skin, but differ in how they go about skin tightening.

 Laser Skin Resurfacing

 Much like chemical peels, laser skin resurfacing works by essentially removing the top layer of skin.
 This allows the body to grow back a healthier, more youthful layer of skin beneath.
-The results of both laser skin resurfacing and chemical peels are relatively similar to plasma skin tightening procedures but do not last quite as long.
+The results of both laser skin resurfacing and chemical peels are relatively similar to plasma skin fibroblast procedures but do not last quite as long.

 Join us for SCALE 2020 to Discuss the Latest Anti-Aging Technology!